borgbackup/borg/docs/usage/serve.rst

             ServerAliveInterval 10
             ServerAliveCountMax 30

-Replacing ``backupserver`` with the hostname or FQDN of of the borg server.
+Replacing ``backupserver`` with the hostname, FQDN or IP address of the borg server.

 This will cause the client to send a keepalive to the server every 10 seconds.
 If 30 consecutive keepalives are sent without a response (a time of 300 seconds), the connection will be terminated, causing the borg process to terminate gracefully.